From schema markup to rich results, this is your go-to guide on structured data.

-Search engines use the information they get from structured data to create rich snippets (snippets with more contextual info than regular snippets).
+Search engines use the information they get from structured data to create rich results (formerly called rich snippets).
+Basically, these snippets have more contextual info than regular snippets.

 If you don’t implement it, you lose potential real estate on the SERPs and hinder your SEO efforts.
 Rich snippets in Google vary from product information and reviews to FAQ and news article headlines.

-Google constantly changes its rich snippet requirements.
-For example, in June 2021, it limited the number of FAQ rich results to two per search.
+Google regularly changes its rich results requirements.
+In June 2021, it limited the number of FAQ rich results to two per search.
 Regular changes make it even more important to keep structured data clean and readily available.

 Since having this data helps you increase the amount of space you take up on the SERPs, you may also see click-through rates rise as a result.